 Since some of these food storage containers can be expensive, start out with a few and add more to your collection over time.
 Before you know it, you will be well equipped with an arsenal of eco-friendly food storage containers for your home, office, and travel.

 A few suggestions:

 Verel Food Storage offers these beautiful glass containers with bamboo lids.
 Made with the strongest glass available that's safe for freezer, microwave, and oven.
 Made with Eco-Conscious materials that are kind to nature - from the box down to the silicone seal that keeps the lids airtight!
 It is topped with a dual-purpose Bamboo Lid that can function as a cutting board, while the leakproof cover ensures no spills.

 Bklyn Bento Boxes are food containers made with 100% Stainless Steel.
 They now have a line of products that can hold hot foods and liquid (leak-proof).
-Bklyn Bento box is 100% FREE of BPA, BPS and Phthalates.
-Bklyn Bento owners designed these products because they care about our planet and hope people learn to use less disposable plastic.
+Bklyn Bento box is 100% FREE of BPA, BPS, and Phthalates.
+Bklyn Bento's owners designed these products because they care about our planet and hope people learn to use less disposable plastic.

-Compostic reusable bags & cling wrap are another great alternative for when you're on the go.
-Products are made from three biopolymers that will break down within 24 weeks in your compost at home, or within 12 weeks in a commercial compost facility.
+Compostic reusable bags are another great alternative when you're on the go.
+Products are made from three biopolymers that will break down within 24 weeks in your compost at home or within 12 weeks in a commercial compost facility.
 All of the products are Non-GMO and BPA free.

 Common everyday jars & containers that can be re-used

-Check out our REDUCE section, where we share even more eco-friendly ideas on reducing the number of items you throw away!
+Check out our ZERO-WASTE section, where we share even more eco-friendly ideas on reducing the number of items you throw away!